Certifying in Anthroposophic Medicine

 The International Core Curriculum outlines a course of study of 1000 hours, broken up into five main areas:

 C. Mentored Practice Hours (250 hours): This portion is built on the expectation that applicants will be incorporating anthroposophic treatments into their own clinical practices.
 Hours are awarded based on an expected ratio of four hours of patient care for every hour of mentored teaching.
-Two years of participation in the PAAM Mentoring Program fulfills this requirement.
+Three years of participation in the PAAM Clinical Mentoring Program fulfills this requirement.
 Other equivalent clinical experience (such as work in an anthroposophic inpatient facility) can also fulfill this requirement with proper documentation.

 D. Project Work (150 hours): The description in the Core Curriculum states: